NVIDIA/TensorRT/plugin/bertQKVToContextPlugin/README.md

 |`float`   |`input_qkv_scale`                        |  3, 6                             |The int8 scale for the input qkv tensor when explicit precision is used, default 1.f.
 |`float`   |`output_ctx_scale`                       |  3, 6                             |The int8 scale for the output context tensor when explicit precision is used, default 1.f.

-Note: version 1, 2, 3 are deprecated and will be removed in a future release; please use their corresponding updated versions: 4, 5, 6 respectively.

 ## Additional resources